ashishra0/gin-restful-api/README.md

 ### REST API using Gin framework

-A simple REST Api web service to test event triggers in Hasura graphql-engine.
+A simple REST Api web service to test event webhooks with Hasura graphql-engine.

 ### Usage